News

 Valentine’s Day baking helps kids build STEM skills through real experiences - measuring, sequencing, problem-solving, and creative decision-making while strengthening confidence and family connection.

-Baking as a Valentine’s Day Adventure
+Baking as a Valentine’s Day Learning Adventure

 1. The “What If?”
-Baking Challenge
+Baking Challenge (Early Science Thinking)

 Child baking with an adult while comparing two bowls of Valentine batter